indigames/pyxieTutorials/igeSound/readme.md

 	pip install igeSound
 ### Features
-- (ogg , wav) extension are supported
+- (ogg , wav, mp3, flac) extension are supported
 - Caching, preloading, streaming is supported
 ### Functions
 # First, you need to import and init the sound system